-The following tenants were missing at least one quarterly checklist: Jet Center of Dallas, KM Aviation, and North Texas Aviation.
-The following tenants were missing the non-storm water discharge certification: KM Aviation.
+The following tenants were missing at least one quarterly checklist: Jet Center of Dallas, Ambassador Aviation.
 The only violations at Dallas Executive Airport were paperwork violations, indicating that training should be focused more in this area.
+In addition, Ambassador Aviation, Dallas Police Helicopter Unit, and Jet Center of Dallas could not provide copies of their Notice of Intent.